 Another technique is dewatering using geocontainers.
 Highly diluted dredging sludge is injected with polymers and then sprayed into geocontainers.
 The polymers separate the water from the soil particles and the water leaves the containers through the meshes of the geotextile.
 After a few days to weeks, the sludge has also become solid soil, and the geocontainers can be emptied.

-Ghent Dredging has a soil and sludge processing center in the port of Ghent.
-The center is located at the Rodenhuizedok near the Ghent-Terneuzen canal and has its own loading and unloading quay.
+Ghent Dredging has a soil and sludge processing centre in the port of Ghent.
+The centre is located at the Rodenhuizedok near the Ghent-Terneuzen canal and has its own loading and unloading quay.
 In this way, dredging sludge and excavated soil from all over Flanders, Brussels, Wallonia and Northern France can be quickly delivered and removed by ship.

-The soil and sludge processing center is located on a site of over 6 hectares and comprises five lagooning basins with a surface area of 35.000 m² and a paved storage area of approximately 7.000 m².
-The center has a processing capacity of 100.000 m³ of sludge per year.
+The soil and sludge processing centre is located on a site of over 6 hectares and comprises five lagooning basins with a surface area of 35,000 m² and a paved storage area of approximately 7,000 m².
+The centre has a processing capacity of 100,000 m³ of sludge per year.
 The supplied sludge is first dried and then, if necessary, biologically cleaned or undergoes another treatment.

 All this is done in accordance with VLAREBO legislation under the supervision of the soil management organization Grondbank and OVAM.

 View our projects with the processing of dredged material here: